 Step 1: Make the Dough

-- Pulse the mixture several times until a dough forms.
-Let rest for 1-2 minutes for the flour to absorb the moisture, then assess the dough.
+Pulse the mixture several times until a dough forms.
+Then, let rest for 1-2 minutes for the flour to absorb the moisture.
 It should feel soft, slightly sticky, but mostly tacky.
-If the dough is very sticky, almost wet or loose, add a sprinkle of flour and briefly pulse again.
+Add a sprinkle of flour if the dough is too wet or loose.
+Then scoop the dough into a bowl.
+Get ready to roll.

-Roll The Cookies In Pignoli
+Step 2: Roll The Cookies In Pignoli

-Bake The Pignoli Cookies
+Step 3: Bake The Pignoli Cookies

 Make Ahead Options

-Option #1: Chill Overnight.
-Make the cookie dough.
+Option #1: Chill Overnight: Make the cookie dough.
 Shape into balls, coat in pignoli, and place onto a parchment-lined baking sheet.
 Cover with plastic wrap and chill in the refrigerator until ready to bake, overnight is fine.
 Bake straight from cold.

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.